wp-plugins/tiqbiz-api/readme.txt

 == Screenshots ==

-1. An example of the notice show while syncing
+1. An example of the notice shown while syncing
 2. The Tiqbiz API Options page

 == Changelog ==